 Second, there are additional components that you may want to include in your emergency response plan:

 - Information regarding a different communications center can be used if an explosion or fire occurs.

 - Details about public address systems, sirens, horn blasts, and/or other aspects of your alarm system to be used in emergencies.
 These systems notify your workers that they need to evacuate or otherwise respond to an emergency.
-You want to have different sounds for each main type of emergency, so your employees quickly get signaled what is happening.
+You want to have different sounds for each main type of emergency so your employees quickly get signaled what is happening.
 These notifications should take special consideration for any disabled personnel.

 - A safe and secure storage area (whether onsite or offsite) so that copies or originals of core records – legal paperwork, accounting documents, emergency contact information for employees, etc. – can be accessed regardless of the situation.
 (Offsite storage is preferable, so there is less of a threat to both sets of copies.)

 For an effective emergency response plan, OSHA stresses the importance of trained personnel.
 It is also important that employees get training updates whenever the OSHA EAP checklist is changed.

 Refining Your Emergency Preparedness Plan